Publisher: Microsoft Game Studios

 Available Exclusively On

 I have been hyped about GoW2 ever since I finished the first game and with info slowly leaking out of Epic’s mouth and I just couldn’t help myself from getting all giddy and mushy inside.
-Ok enough, seriously, Gears 2 is just amazing on so many levels with tons of new multiplayer modes, weapons, enemies, environments etc. The game is just a whole new beast and old Gears fans will NOT be disappointed.
-First, let’s start off with the campaign, so you remember Gears one being huge and sprawling with wide vistas and beautiful architecture?
+Ok enough, seriously, Gears 2 is just amazing on so many levels with tons of new multiplayer modes, weapons, enemies, environments, etc. The game is just a whole new beast and old Gears fans will NOT be disappointed.
+First, let’s start off with the campaign, do you remember Gears one being huge and sprawling with wide vistas and beautiful architecture?
 Ok well, that was nothing compared to Gears 2.
-You really do have WIDE OPEN vistas that stretch as far as the eye can see and they are absolutely breathtaking especially on an HDTV.
-The graphics are still what we’ve grown to love, but with better lighting, higher resolutions, more objects on-screen and everything is just crunchier, and more big, beautiful, and hectic and ever before.
+You really do have WIDE OPEN vistas that stretch as far as the eye can see and they are absolutely breathtaking, especially on an HDTV.
+The graphics are still what we’ve grown to love, but with better lighting, higher resolutions, more objects on-screen and everything is just crunchier, and more big, beautiful, and hectic than ever before.

 Speaking of crunching the game’s audio has been notched up and everything sounds more gruesome and brutal than ever before.
 Headshots pop and sound and feel more satisfying than before, curb-stomping an enemy looks more painful (and sounds it!), sawing Locust in half with the Lancer feels more powerful and just looks, feels, and sounds nastier.
 The whole game is like this and it feels like a true sequel instead of just Gear of War 1.5.
 All of your core elements are here like the great cover system, the Roadie Run (TM!!), the voice actors, characters, Locust, and story are all set in place but you are a bigger part of the whole thing and you feel more like a participant than a spectator.
 The story is more involved in which the Light Mass bombing failed and the Locust are coming back with their full force and Delta Squad is sent in to rip out the heart…three of them!
 Anyways, Dom is trying to find his wife along the way, and a few new characters are introduced but aren’t fully developed since they well…don’t make many appearances like Dizzy, Tai, Chairman Prescott, and a certain dad who will go unnamed…the story goes even further with 41 collectibles you can find that you can read and help evolve the back story some more.
 Gone are the COG tags people now you gotta find papers and more of them too.